Sri Lanka Army: Women in the Sri Lanka Army

 Making a corps for women was dreamed by former Commander of the Army General Denis Perera who became commander in October 1977.
 Gen. Perera sought help from the British Army's Women's Royal Army Corps and in 1978 three females were sent to Britain for officer training.
 They returned to Sri Lanka in August 1979 after completion of eight months of training.
-The corps was officially formed on September 14, 1979, with one battalion (the 1st regular battalion).
+The Sri Lanka Army Women's Corps was officially formed on September 14, 1979, with one battalion (the 1st regular battalion).

 The first three female cadets to enroll the army were K.C.
 Jayaweera, M.P Wijegunawardena and V.P.
 Senevitathna (trained in Britain) and the first batch of female cadets to be trained in Sri Lanka was commissioned from the Sri Lanka Military Academy on 18 August 1984.
 On 16 October 1980, ten women were recruited for N.C.O. training and were given the basic Army training at the Army Training Centre, Diyatalawa.
 These N.C.O.s passed out in November 1980.
 The three officers and ten N.C.O.s participated at the Independence Day celebrations held at the Galle Face Green for the first time in 1981 and Women's Corps has been a part of the country's Independence celebrations ever since.
 Lieutenant Colonel (later Brigadier) A.W.
 Thambiraja (male) was the first Commanding Officer of the 1st regular battalion (1 SLAWC) and Major K.C.
 Weerasekara was promoted to Lt.
-Col. in 1993; she was the first woman to be promoted to this rank from this corps and was also the first woman to be appointed as the commanding officer of the 1 SLAWC in 1989 in the rank of Major.
+Col. in 1993; she was the first woman to be promoted to this rank from this corps and was also the first woman to be appointed as the commanding officer of the 1 SLAWC in 1989 in the Major rank.